Discover the Best Hidden Gems in Malta

 Coral Lagoon

-Discover hidden corners and unique viewpoints in the lagoon by renting a kayak at Tortuga Beach.
+You can discover its hidden corners and unique viewpoints by renting a kayak at Tortuga Beach.
 Here you can enjoy a refreshing swim or snorkel, with colourful fish and sea urchins to see.
-During winter, nature enthusiasts can enjoy the area’s raw beauty by hiking around it.
-Find my complete guide to the Coral Lagoon here.

 Getting to Coral Lagoon: